jwtk/njwt/README.md

 #### Claims

-If you need to provide custom claims, simply supply them to the `create` method or add them manually to the claims body after JWT is created.
+If you need to provide custom claims, simply supply them to the `create` method or add them manually to the claims body after the JWT is created.
 These two examples create the same claims body:

 ```javascript